simonjwright/FreeRTOS-Ada/INSTALL.md

 The runtimes must be installed.
 To install the runtime(s) with your compiler (you may need to use `sudo`),

 <pre>
-make RELEASE=<i>release</i> install
+make RELEASE=<i>release</i> INSTALL_LOCALLY=no install
 </pre>

 either at top level for all runtimes, or in the individual runtime's subdirectory.

 ### Local installation ###

 It used to be possible to use a runtime from its build directory (for example, `--RTS=$HOME/cortex-gnat-rts/stm32f4`), but this isn't possible with the new multi-release structure.
-Instead, the runtimes must be installed locally.
+Instead, the runtimes must be installed; local installation is the default.

 | Variable | Default |
 | ---------|-------- |
 | `INSTALL_LOCALLY` | `yes` |

 <pre>
-make RELEASE=<i>release</i> INSTALL_LOCALLY=yes install
+make RELEASE=<i>release</i> install
 </pre>

 allowing `--RTS=$HOME/cortex-gnat-rts/local/stm32f4`.